Homey Energy Management

 The Appliance Health Check (Freezer Malfunction Alert)

-Another example is that most people only realize their freezer is dying when they see a puddle on the floor.
+Another example is that most people only realize their freezer is dying when they see a puddle of water on the floor.
 By then, it’s too late.

-By tracking the power usage of your appliances, you can spot trouble weeks before it becomes a disaster.
+By tracking the power usage of your appliances, you can spot an issue early on.
 A healthy fridge or freezer should “pulse”, it draws power to cool down and then idles.
 If your Homey data shows a constant, flat line of high power consumption, it’s a red flag that your appliance is struggling to keep its cool.

 Let me show you how you can set up a health check flow to create an early warning system: